The Kern–Frenkel Model

 • Describe the Kern–Frenkel model mathematically and graphically.

 In the Introducing Molecular Dynamics tutorial, you simulated a system of particles interacting through the Lennard-Jones pair potential.
-The Lennard-Jones pair potential is spherically symmetric, that is, the pair potential does not depend on the relative orientation of the interacting particles.
+The Lennard-Jones pair potential is spherically symmetric.
+In other words, the pair potential does not depend on the relative orientation of the interacting particles.

-where \(\hat{e}_i\) is the director of the patch on particle \(i\) and \(\delta\) is the half-opening angle of the patch.
+where e^i\hat{e}_i is the director of the patch on particle ii and δ\delta is the half-opening angle of the patch.

-Graphically, this pair potential corresponds to the following criterion: two particles interact with energy \(\infty\) if the gray shaded regions on the two particles overlap at all, \(-\varepsilon\) if the blue shaded regions on the two particles overlap, and zero otherwise.
+Graphically, this pair potential corresponds to the following: two particles interact with energy \infty if the gray shaded regions on the two particles overlap at all, ε-\varepsilon if the blue shaded regions on the two particles overlap, and zero otherwise.

 Kern–Frenkel